AnthonyTechnologies/python-styleguide/syntax/docstrings.md

     UTF-8 encoded.

     Args:
         table_handle:
-        An open smalltable.Table instance.
+        An open SmallTable instance.
         keys:
         A sequence of strings representing the key of each table row to fetch.
 String keys will be UTF-8 encoded.
         require_all_keys:
         If True only rows with values set for all keys will be returned.

     Returns:
         A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
         For example:

         {b'Serak': ('Rigel VII', 'Preparer'),
             b'Zim': ('Irk', 'Invader'),
             b'Lrrr': ('Omicron Persei 8', 'Emperor')}

         Returned keys are always bytes.
 If a key from the keys argument is missing from the dictionary, then that row was not found in the table (and require_all_keys must have been False).

     Raises:
         IOError: An error occurred accessing the smalltable.
     """

+    result: dict[bytes, tuple[str, ...]] = {}
+    for key in keys:
+        k = key.encode("utf-8") if isinstance(key, str) else key
+        row = table_handle.rows.get(k)
+        if row is not None:
+            result[k] = row
+        elif require_all_keys:
+            raise IOError(f"Required key {k!r} not found")
+    return result
 ```

 ### 3.1 Overridden Methods